 \subsection{Unified Deep Learning Approach}

-Given a paper with the sentences ($s_1, ..., s_n$) and the set of dataset specific classes $L$ (e.g. \emph{Background}, \emph{Methods}, etc.), the task of \emph{sequential sentence classification} is to predict the corresponding label sequence ($y_1, ..., y_n$) with $y_i \in L$.
+Given a paper with the sentences ($s_1, ..., s_n$) and the set of dataset specific classes $L$ (e.g.\ \emph{Background}, \emph{Methods}), the task of \emph{sequential sentence classification} is to predict the corresponding label sequence ($y_1, ..., y_n$) with $y_i \in L$.
 For this task, we propose a unified deep learning approach as depicted in Figure~\ref{fig:proposed_approach}(a), which is applicable to both abstracts \emph{and} full papers.
 The core idea is to enrich sentence representations with context from surrounding sentences..

-Our approach (denoted as \emph{SciBERT-HSLN}) is based on the \emph{Hierarchical Sequential Labeling Network (HSLN)} of \citet{Jin2018HierarchicalNN} (see Section~\ref{sec:approaches_abstract}).
-In contrast to \citet{Jin2018HierarchicalNN}, we utilise SciBERT~\citep{Beltagy2019SciBERTPC} as word embeddings and evaluate our approach on abstracts \emph{as well as} full papers.
-SciBERT was pre-trained on scientific texts using the BERT architecture~\citep{Devlin2018BERTPO}.
-We have chosen HSLN as the basis since it is better suited for full papers: it has no limitations on text length (in contrast to the approach of \citet{Cohan2019PretrainedLM}), and is computationally less expensive than the approach of \citet{yamada-etal-2020-sequential}.
+Our approach (denoted as \emph{SciBERT-HSLN}) is based on the \emph{Hierarchical Sequential Labeling Network (HSLN)} \cite{Jin2018HierarchicalNN}.
+In contrast to \citet{Jin2018HierarchicalNN}, we utilise SciBERT~\citep{Beltagy2019SciBERTPC} as word embeddings and evaluate the approach on abstracts \emph{as well as} full papers.
+We have chosen HSLN as the basis since it is better suited for full papers: It has no limitations on text length (in contrast to the approach of \citet{Cohan2019PretrainedLM}), and is computationally less expensive than the more recent approaches~\cite{Shang21,yamada-etal-2020-sequential}.
+Furthermore, their implementation is publicly available.
+The goal of this paper is not to beat state-of-the-art results but rather to provide an empirical study on transfer learning and offer a uniform solution.
 Our \emph{SciBERT-HSLN} architecture has the following layers: